Statistically Meaningful Approximation: a Case Study on Approximating Turing Machines with Transformers

 \subsection{Proof sketch for Theorem~\ref{thm:boolean_circuit}}

 There are two key steps in the proof.
-First, given any layered circuit $\apprf \in \afam$, we construct a neural net that directly simulates $\apprf$ by computing the layers of $\apprf$ one-by-one.
-This part of the proof is simple and relies on directly simulating the~\AND,~\OR,~\NOT, and~\ID~gates by using feedforward ReLU or linear layers, and is stated in Proposition~\ref{prop:basic_gates} in Section~\ref{sec:circuit_proof}.
-The following lemma states that it is possible to directly simulate the circuit layer-by-layer.
+First, given any layered circuit $\apprf \in \afam$, we construct a neural net that directly simulates $\apprf$ by computing the layers of $\apprf$ one-by-one, which is simple to do by directly constructing ReLU and linear layers to simulate the~\AND,~\OR,~\NOT, and~\ID~gates.